 - A prepared pitch: While you can pass out your business card to businesses, having a prepared pitch to deliver to motels/hotels, apartments, spas, gyms and contractors can improve your chances of being hired.

-- Basic pool cleaning equipment and chemicals: You'll need to obtain poles, hoses, skimmers, chemicals, and test kits.
+- Basic pool cleaning equipment and products: You'll need to obtain poles, hoses, skimmers, cleaning products, chemicals, and test kits.

-- Reliable transportation to haul your pool cleaning gear
+- Reliable transportation: You'll need this to haul your pool cleaning gear.